grant-palmerr/academicChatBot/README.md

-# engageSMU
+# academicChatBot
-tracking the dev progress of creating a fully functional chatbot to increase SMU student to professor engagement
+tracking the dev progress of creating a fully functional chatbot that allows students to interact and engage with professor research and teachings